-8. A bottomed submarine which is unable to surface will try to indicate distress by launching a red pyrotechnic flare and shall mark her position upon located to the assisting vessel by firing candles giving off white smoke or any colour available either on the approach of the surface vessel or at a regular basis.
+9. A bottomed submarine which is unable to surface will try to indicate distress by launching a red grenade and shall mark her position upon located by assisting vessel by firing candles giving off red smoke of any colour available either on the approach of the surface vessel or at a regular basis.

-Note: It should be remembered that it might be impossible for a submarine to fire her smoke candles.
-Correspondingly a partially flooded submarine may have limited number of smoke candles available and searching ships should not therefore expect many to appear.
+Note: It should be remembered that it may be impossible for a submarine to fire her smoke candles.
+Correspondingly a partially flooded submarine may have only a certain number of her smoke candles available and searching ships should not therefore expect many to appear.